Sir Hans Heysen's landscapes of

 far from the remains is a permanent spring which still bares water today.

-and returned to England a rich man with 40,000 pound only 15 years after his
+and returned to England a rich man with 40,000 pounds only 15 years after his

 pastoral runs and put an end to gross overstocking.
 The smaller runs never